 Carol and I continued in the dark to Ocean Reef on North Key Largo where we stayed with my dad’s fraternity brother, Shakey, and his wife, Jennalie.
-We both suspected that the drive would have been pretty in daylight!
 Their three bedroom home with a screened in pool was just lovely.
-We couldn’t wait until morning to tour the island in sunshine.
+We couldn’t wait until morning to tour the island in daylight.

 Jennalie made us a nice breakfast before Carol and I took Scout and Petey for a long walk.
 We needed to wear them out as they weren’t going to be able to join us at Buccaneer Island or for Vintage Weekend.

 Buccaneer Island, a resort, included a fresh water adult pool, a “urine” pool for the kids, and a saltwater pool complete with a manmade sandy beach.
 Its pavilion provided free pastries and coffee to members and water activities such as kayaking were available to adventurous guests.

 Ocean Reef served as the congregation point for the 16th Annual Vintage weekend.
 Restored yachts moored in the harbor and along the canals while automobiles of all sorts were parked on display in a nearby lot.
 We watched as the car owners steered their prized Cadillacs, Rolls Royces, Fords, Aston Martins, Mercedes and the like in a parade past the gathering crowds.

 The announcer broadcasted the make, model, and unique features of each vehicle.
 We even saw a Mini retrofitted with a jet engine.
 According to the sign taped to the back window, a 0-60 in 3 seconds demonstration was planned to take place at the airport at two.
 We visited the airport, but it was well before two as we wanted to see the vintage planes including air force, navy, and marine jets as well as a mig.